 Does Charlotte Lab School have extended day programs and child care?

-------The Lab School strives to provide a very working-family-friendly environment.
-We offer a daily afterschool program on-site until 5:30pm.
+The Lab School strives to provide a very working-family-friendly environment.
+We offer a daily afterschool program on-site called The Extra Mile until 6:00pm.
 The Lab School also coordinates an after-school pick-up with local YMCAs and daycare centers so that parents can take advantage of existing after-school programs until 6-6:30pm.
 In addition, throughout the year, the Lab School offers afterschool enrichment clubs and activities for specific days of the week.
-We expect these offerings to grow over our first few years and will be very much driven by student need and interest.-----
+We expect these offerings to grow over our first few years and will be very much driven by student need and interest.

 Does Charlotte Lab School provide transportation?